Financial Aid

 Application Procedures

-To apply for financial aid, all undergraduate students must complete the Free Application for Federal Student Aid (FAFSA) and the CSS Profile Form on an annual basis; forms must be submitted to the respective processing centers by University deadlines.
+To apply for financial aid, all first year undergraduate students (including Transfer students) must complete the Free Application for Federal Student Aid (FAFSA) and the CSS Profile to be considered for federal grants, federal loans and university need-based aid.
+Each year after, only the FAFSA form is required if a student wishes to be considered for federal funding.
+Forms must be submitted to the respective processing centers by University deadlines.
 The Noncustodial Parent Profile, in some instances, may also be required.
 Prospective first-year students are required to complete the FAFSA, CSS Profile, and the Noncustodial Parent Profile by January 15; Early Action and Early Decision I candidates must complete the FAFSA, CSS Profile, and Noncustodial Parent Profile by December 1 and Early Decision II candidates must complete the FAFSA, CSS Profile, and Noncustodial Parent Profile by January 15.

 Returning students must apply by April 15 and Transfer students must apply by June 1 for fall semester and December 1 for Spring semester.